mariadb-developers/docker-operator/README.md

     Copy the .env.example file and add your API KEY from Digital Ocean.

 (4) Once you have forked the repositories, you need to build the dockerfile and run the created container.
+Run these commands while in the same directory as this readme.md file.

     docker compose build --no-cache
     docker compose up -d